nestybox/sysbox/docs/distro-compat.md

 ## Shiftfs Requirement

+Shiftfs is a Linux kernel module that Sysbox uses to ensure host volumes mounted into the (rootless) container show up with proper user and group IDs.

-When Sysbox is installed in hosts with Linux kernel < 5.12, the "shiftfs" kernel module is required.
+When Sysbox is installed in hosts with Linux kernel < 5.12, shiftfs is required.
 Otherwise host files mounted into the container will show up as owned by `nobody:nogroup` inside the container.
-See the [user-guide design chapter](user-guide/design.md#ubuntu-shiftfs-module) for more info on this.
+See the [user-guide design chapter](user-guide/design.md) for more info on this.

-When Sysbox is installed in hosts with Linux kernel >= 5.12, shiftfs is NOT required as Sysbox can leverage a built-in kernel feature called "ID-mapped mounts" as an alternative to shiftfs.
+When Sysbox is installed in hosts with Linux kernel >= 5.12, shiftfs is NOT REQUIRED as Sysbox can leverage a built-in kernel feature called "ID-mapped mounts" as an alternative to shiftfs.

-Having said this, we recommend having shiftfs installed on the host when possible, as ID-mapped mounts have some limitations that shiftfs covers (and vice-versa).
+Having said this, we recommend having shiftfs installed on the host when possible as ID-mapped mounts have some limitations that shiftfs overcomes (and vice-versa).
 Sysbox will check for the presence of shiftfs and ID-mapped mounts, and use them as needed when setting up the container.